-For proper operation, the entire Delta 1010LT system is always synchronized to a single master clock.
-The master clock is chosen via the Delta Control Panel software and this clock may be derived from the Delta 1010LT's internal crystal oscillators, S/PDIF In, or Word Clock In.
+For proper operation, the entire Delta 410 system is always synchronized to a single master clock.
+The master clock is chosen via the Delta Control Panel software, or may be set from within your ASIO or EASI application.
+This clock may be derived from the Delta 410's internal crystal oscillators or the S/PDIF In.
 Most of the time the master clock is taken from the internal crystal oscillators.
-However, the S/PDIF and Word Clock options are used in situations where the Delta 1010LT must be synchronized to external digital audio or sample rates derived from an external device.
+However, the S/PDIF option is used in situations where the Delta 410 must be synchronized to external digital audio or sample rates derived from an external S/PDIF device.

 Using the initial default setting, the master clock is derived from the internal crystal oscillators.
-Operation in this mode is similar to that of a generic sound card - for instance, when an audio file is played through the Delta drivers, the software application playing the audio file is responsible for setting the sample rate in the sound card hardware.
-The Delta 1010LT supports these sample rates by using either of its internal crystal oscillators and dividing the rate of that oscillator by some value to derive the proper sample rate.
+Operation in this mode is similar to that of a generic sound card - for instance, when a sound file is played through the Delta drivers, the software application playing the sound file is responsible for setting the sample rate in the sound card's hardware.
+The Delta 410 supports these sample rates by using either of its internal crystal oscillators and dividing the rate of that oscillator by some value to derive the proper sample rate.

-In situations where S/PDIF In is being used, the Delta 1010LT should usually be configured to get its master clock from the S/PDIF In data stream.
-The reason for this is simple - an S/PDIF data stream coming from an external source is rarely going to be in sync with the Delta 1010LT (or other digital audio devices in the system for that matter), even if the sample rates are set the same.
+In situations where S/PDIF In is being used, the Delta 410 must be configured to get its master clock from the S/PDIF In data stream.
+The reason for this is simple - an S/PDIF data stream coming from an external source is rarely going to be in sync with the Delta 410 (or other digital audio devices in the system for that matter), even if the sample rates are set the same.
 If the master clock were set to use the internal crystal, then the incoming S/PDIF audio would have "pops," "crackles," and other undesirable audio artifacts present in it.
-Instead, setting the master clock to "S/PDIF In" will synchronize the Delta 1010LT to the S/PDIF input data and its digital audio will be transferred properly.
-There is one special case to consider, however.
-The external unit sending the S/PDIF digital audio to the Delta 1010LT may be "locked" to the word clock emitted from the Delta 1010, or both the external unit and the Delta 1010LT are locked to the same external word clock.
-In these cases, the Delta 1010LT and the external S/PDIF device are in-sync, and the S/PDIF data would therefore be in-sync with the Delta 1010LT system.
+Instead, setting the master clock to "S/PDIF In" will synchronize the Delta 410 to the S/PDIF input data and its digital audio will be transferred properly.